Decent web content generally does three things:

 Talk about solutions that matter

 Many websites write paragraphs about superficial solutions that…don’t really matter to an audience.
 This happens when writers only look at the first layer of the outcome instead of the actual end goal.
+As an SEO Agency, we understand this.
+Here’s how you can tackle this:

 To peel back the layers and find out what problem you’re really trying to solve, try a ‘five whys’ root cause analysis.
 Below is an example of how this could work.